 it would mean that devices of type A are allowed to receive IPv6 prefixes of length 34 bits, and so on.

 We can see from this example that GRASP’s use of CBOR and its easy representation of JSON-like formats gives it great expressiveness and flexibility.

-Another example?
+While much work remains to be done on individual autonomic functions, the ANI and GRASP provide a solid and flexible foundation for this.

 Conclusion